Yassineelg/Yassineelg/README.md

 ### :woman_technologist: About Me :

-- 🔭 I’m currently working on [my Kotlin Learning Journey](https://github.com/Yassineelg/Kotlin-Learning-Journey)
+- 🎯 I am currently looking for an internship in software development.

 - 🌱 I’m currently mastering **Java, Kotlin, Python, and more.
 Focused on advanced algorithms and microservices.
 Embracing new challenges in tech.**